 North American P-51D Mustang 44-72035

-"Jumpin Jacques" is a P-51D-20-NA model, built at North American’s Inglewood facility in California.
-Accepted by the USAAF on December 21 1944 as 44-72035 she was originally earmarked for service with the Eighth Air Force in England but this was quickly changed to Project Number 91037R, indicating service in the Mediterranean Theatre of Operations.
-Having spent the Christmas and New Year period at Inglewood 44-72035 began her journey overseas on January 4 1945 with a ferry flight across the mainland USA arriving at Newark, New Jersey, on January 10.
-She was prepared for shipment, by boat, overseas and finally left the US on January 24 1945, assigned to "Oham" the codeword for the 15th Air Force based in Italy.
+"Tall In The Saddle" is a P-51D-20-NA model, built at North American’s Inglewood facility in California the rugged North American P51 Mustang is arguably the finest allied fighter of WW2.
+Accepted by the USAAF on December 21st 1944 as 44-72035 she was originally earmarked for service with the Eighth Air Force in England but this was quickly changed to Project Number 91037R, indicating service in the Mediterranean Theatre of Operations.
+44-72035 began her journey overseas on January 4 1945 with a ferry flight across the mainland USA arriving at Newark, New Jersey, on January 10 where she was prepared for shipment, by boat, overseas and finally left the US on January 24 1945, assigned to "Oham" the codeword for the 15th Air Force based in Italy.

-Over the years "Jumpin Jacques" has appeared at many air shows throughout Europe, and was seen at Duxford's Flying Legends air show on more than one occasion.
-With her gleaming polished exterior, "Jumpin Jacques" has become a favourite, much to the delight of all enthusiasts of this true thoroughbred.
+Over the years in her paint scheme as "Jumpin Jacques" 44-72035 has appeared at many air shows throughout Europe and a very regular sight throughout the UK airshow scene.
+With her gleaming polished exterior she has become a favourite, much to the delight of all enthusiasts of this true thoroughbred.
 The fact that she has never had a major rebuild and is almost totally original as built in 1944 makes this a rare and special P-51 Mustang.
 She still carries evidence of her battle scars with repairs just behind the pilot’s position on both sides of the fuselage, and puncture repairs to the fin.

 To see more images of the aircraft, click here.